F1282231/RGR_Stock_Price_Project/README.md

 ## Executive Summary

-The goal of my projcet is to build a **time series regression model** that predicts the stock price of RGR.
+The goal of my project is to build a **time series regression model** that predicts the stock price of RGR.
 The data I am using would be historical stock price from [Yahoo Finance](https://finance.yahoo.com/quote/RGR/history?p=RGR), twitter posts scraped from [twitter](https://twitter.com/), subreddit posts mentioned about gun control, and also the financial reports to [SEC](https://www.sec.gov/cgi-bin/browse-edgar?action=getcompany&CIK=0000095029&type=&dateb=&owner=exclude&count=100).
 I will do sentiment analysis on the text data and time series modeling on the historical stock price data.
 The model will be evaluated using MSE.

 ## Software Requirements